sequana/rnaseq/README.rst

 Requirements
 ~~~~~~~~~~~~

-This pipelines requires the following executable(s):
+This pipelines requires lots of third-party executable(s).
+Here is a list that
+may change.
+A Message will inform you would you be missing an executable:

 - bowtie
 - bowtie2